waltont8/AdventOfCode2021/README.md

 ## Day 16: Packet Decoder
 I kept thinking about using one of the parsers for this but I think it would have taken longer.
 Many LoC in this solution, but a lot of it is pattern matching cut and paste to convert strings and numbers.
 Certainly this could be more compact, but I don't think it could be more obvious and I'll take obvious over compact over compact any day.

+## Day 17: Trick Shot
+Feels like there was probably a smarter way to do this than just trying everything.
+Was really tempted to ditch Haskell for this one and make a visual version with a slider that lets you adjust the velocity by hand, probably using processing.org.
+Might come back to it.